-Helen has a passion for securing justice for those who have been injured or treated unfairly, particularly in the workplace.
+The Lioness Lawyer, Helen Clifford, is a multi-award-winning solicitor specialising in Personal Injury and Medical Negligence claims.
+She has a reputation for securing exceptional results for those who have been injured or treated unfairly, particularly in the workplace.

-She has extensive expertise in dealing with complex, high value claims involving a range of injuries including brain injury, spinal cord injury, fatal accidents, amputation and orthopaedic injuries, and has particular expertise in dealing with complex, contested claims.
+Helen is considered to be a formidable opponent, having extensive expertise in dealing with complex, contested or high value claims involving a range of injuries including brain injury, spinal cord injury, fatal accidents, amputation and orthopaedic injuries.

 In addition to her fee earning work, Helen campaigns for improved health and safety in the workplace.
 She is a director of the London Hazards Centre and legal adviser to the Construction Safety Campaign and Families Against Corporate Killers (FACK).